Casinos know it. Animal trainers count on it. Narcissists have perfected it. This is the narcissist’s most powerful trick ever.

 If you’ve ever been stuck in the sticky grip of a narcissist, you know the drill.
 When the two of you first meet, the narcissist floods you with expressions of love.
 You are beautiful, witty, enchanting, the woman he’s always wanted but didn’t think existed.
 His search is over.
 Your shoulders relax, you let down your walls, throw open the gates.
 Your heart sings.
 You let yourself believe you’ve finally found the one.

 No. It’s not you.
-You’re just caught in the narcissist cycle.
-The D&D, devalue and discard phase.
+You’re just caught in the narcissist’s cycle and the narcissist’s trick.
+The D&D, devalue, and discard phase.
 The narcissist practice of projecting their internalized self-hate and disdain onto you, by doing and saying things to make you feel invalidated, rejected, and insecure.

 It won’t last.
 Doesn’t matter.
 Most of us will cleave to those haphazard disbursements as evidence that a loving, reciprocal relationship is still possible.
 After the investment we’ve made in the narcissist, we’re already set up to seize on reasons to ignore the bad stuff.
 So we hang in, continue to chase the good.
 The narcissist delivers her well-timed, little ping.
 We’re hooked.